lkfink/Kentler_MIM_Behavior/README.md

 As long as the required packages are installed and the directory structure of this repository is unchanged, all code should run on your local machine.

 The core analysis script is `Fink_Kentler_analyses.Rmd`.
+To preview the code in a non-executable way, an html file is included: `Fink_Kentler_analyses.nb.html`

 Data are in the `data.csv`.

-The `figures` folder contains images submitted for publication.
+The `figures` folder contains images submitted for publication, and images used in this README.md file.
 By default, the Rmd notebook will plot figures in line.
 If saving to file is preferred, set op = 1 near the top of the notebook.

 ## More